How does the Transportation Wallet for New Movers work?

 The Transportation Wallet for New Movers program was created for residents of certain new multi-unit buildings constructed in Portland.
 The program is funded by a fee developers pay when they get their building permit.
 (If you just moved to the Northwest Parking District scroll down for more info).

-You’ll see a special link on the left side of the flyer to sign up with your unique code for FREE transportation credits and other information for you.
+You’ll see a special link on the left side of the welcome flyer for you to sign up with your for Free transportation credits and other information.
 You can also sign up directly here if you have your unique code.

 After you sign up, PBOT will email you Portland transportation tips and send your Transportation Wallet for New Movers package by mail.

-• A TriMet Hop card preloaded with $100 + $100 in Adaptive BIKETOWN rental coupons.
+- A TriMet Hop card preloaded with $100 + $100 in BIKETOWN e-bike credit.
+Are you an Adaptive Bike User?
+Adaptive BIKETOWNoffers free one-hour rides for anyone experiencing a disability or are unable to ride a two wheeled bicycle.
 This option is only available for Medicare recipients, seniors age 65+, or others who self-identify that they are unable to ride a traditional two-wheeled bicycle due to injury, illness, or ability.

 The Transportation Wallet for New Movers is non-transferable and non-refundable.
 Limit one per person, 18 and up.
 More than one person per unit may get their own Transportation Wallet for New Movers.